ethereum/ethereum-org-website/README.md

 6. Add DeFiPulse API token (free)

 > - [Follow this guide](https://docs.defipulse.com/quick-start-guide) to create an account and get your DeFiPulse API token
-> - Copy & paste your DeFiPulse API token in `.env`
+> - Copy & paste your DeFiPulse API token into `.env`

 ```
 // .env Example: